-In the current year; subway patronage is significantly lower than previous years.
-The most recent report to the Operations Committee reported that subway patronage was down over 74.5% for the period ending 2 January 2021.
+In the current year; subway patronage has seen an increase from the previous year but as mentioned above significantly lower than pre-Covid time.
+The most recent report to the Operations Committee reported that subway patronage was up 153.6% on the previous year, but down 35.2% on two years ago.